kikarikiki/wherebnb/README.md

-# Wherebnb - AirBnb Clone Project
+# Wherebnb App - AirBnb Clone React Project

 This project was created for learning and practising data-driven React.<br>
 I focused on learning about